hydrologiq/h2scm-supply-demand/backend/lambdas/README.md

 # Lambdas

-Poetry to manage lambda bundles and dependencies.
+We use [Poetry](https://python-poetry.org/) to manage lambda bundles and dependencies.
 Python version is `3.12`.

 ## Python setup